codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 ### RSA

-`rsa.py` contains three classes: BirdDistractorDataset, RSA and IncrRSA.
+`rsa.py` contains three classes: BirdDistractorDataset, IncRSA and RSA.

 `BirdDistractorDataset` allows us to manage the dataset with CUB images.
 It loads all the data related to class labels, attributes, images, batches and issues and prepares it to be accessed.

-`RSA` contains the code for computing TODO
+`IncrRSA` contains the code for computing the captions for the sematic and pragmatic speaker.
+S1_C and S1_H are calculated with the function `greedy_pragmatic_speaker_free` by passing different parameters for rationality and entropy penalty as the arguments.

+The RSA logprobs ("pragmatic array" in the comments) used for `greedy_pragmatic_speaker` are obtained from the function `compute_pragmatic_speaker_w_similarity` in the class `RSA` in the same file.
+``

 ### Two issues